A 2018 Study, “Barriers to Justice,” measures the civil legal needs of low income Oregonians.

-Barriers to Justice, Commissioned by the Oregon Access to Justice Coalition was the First civil legal needs study in Oregon since 2000.
+Commissioned by the Oregon Access to Justice Coalition, the study shows that many poor Oregonians can’t afford a lawyer to solve life-altering legal problems.
+This was the first civil legal needs study in Oregon since 2000.
 These eye opening statistics that are just the tip of the iceberg:

 - 75% of respondents live in a household that encountered some sort of legal problem in the previous year.